simonprickett/local-aircraft-tracker/receiver/README.md

 Whenever it receives a message, this component writes some of the data to [Redis Hashes](https://redis.io/docs/data-types/hashes/), updates the last updated timestamp field and resets the time to live on the flight in Redis to an hour.
 This ensures that flights that have passed by and aren't in range of the radio any more naturally disappear from the dataset in Redis.

 If a flight callsign is detected, this component also adds information about this flight to a queue.
 The queue is implemented as a [Redis List](https://redis.io/docs/data-types/lists/), and is used to pass requests to the "enricher" component which gets more information about the flight using the FlightAware API.
 This is a paid API, so to make sure that we don't call it repeatedly for the same flight, this component sets a Redis key for each flight ID that it puts in the queue.
-These keys expire after a time, and if subsequent requests to get information for that flight occure in this period, they aren't added to the queue.
+These keys expire after a time, and if subsequent requests to get information for that flight occur in this period, they aren't added to the queue.

 ## Setup